-The disclosures on transactions with related parties required under CONSOB communication DEM/6064293 of 28 July 2006 are found in this section, in the accounting statements and in the explanatory notes to the 2011 financial statements of Finmeccanica Spa.
-There were no transactions deemed atypical and/or unusual as defined by the CONSOB communication.
+The disclosures on transactions with related parties required under CONSOB Communication DEM/6064293 of 28 July 2006 are found in this section, in the financial statements and in the explanatory notes to the 2011 Consolidated Financial Statements.
+There are no transactions that can be identified as atypical and/or unusual as set out in said CONSOB Communication.

-The following table summarises the amounts of transactions with related parties (a breakdown is shown in Notes 12 and 27) carried out in 2011 and 2010.
+The following table summarises the amounts of transactions with related parties (a breakdown is shown in Notes 13 and 30) at 31 December 2011 and 2010.